Skip to content

 output_timestamps = np.arange(

-recording.eye.ts[0], recording.eye.ts[-1], int(1e9 / fps)
+recording.eye.time[0], recording.eye.time[-1], int(1e9 / fps)

 )